-The MOVES-Nonroad model estimates the amount of pollution emitted by a particular type of equipment during a unit of use.
-Emission factors activity data are stored in MOVES-Nonroad's data input files.
-Adjustments are made within the model based on the age of equipement and controls applied for given time frames.
+The MOVES2014a model estimates the amount of pollution emitted by a particular type of equipment during a unit of use.
+Emission factors activity data are stored in MOVES2014a's data input files.
+Adjustments are made within the model based on the age of equipment and controls applied for given time frames.
 Emission changes with the age of the engine, often called 'deterioration', are also applied by the model.